dirmeier/reconcile/README.md

 1) Zambon, Lorenzo, Dario Azzimonti, and Giorgio Corani.
 "Probabilistic reconciliation of forecasts via importance sampling." arXiv preprint arXiv:2210.02286 (2022).
 2) Panagiotelis, Anastasios, et al. "Probabilistic forecast reconciliation: Properties, evaluation and score optimisation."
 European Journal of Operational Research (2022).

+The package implements

+- methods to compute summing/aggregation matrices for grouped and hierarchical time series,
+- an abstract base forecasting class,
+- reconciliation methods for forecasts based on sampling and optimization

 An example application can be found in `examples/reconciliation.py`

 ## Installation